bogdanghervan/irradiate/README.md

 ```
 'Irradiate\Database\DatabaseServiceProvider',
 ```

+Or, for Laravel 5.5 and above (including Laravel 12), the package will be auto-discovered.

 Additionally, all the models should inherit from `\Irradiate\Database\Eloquent\Model`.
 Ideally there should already be a generic base model at the application level that all concrete models extend from, so make that extend the base model within Irradiate.